Do you have to be a millionaire to build a custom home?

 A more simple geometric shape for the design of the home helps reduce exterior finishes, multiple angles, cuts and waste.

-As of late, photos of massive bathrooms and kitchens, mystify clients into thinking they must have the same.
-Something to keep in mind; every square foot of space adds to your homes bottom line — think practically about the space and how it will be used, don’t just add square footage to make it bigger!
-Tall ceilings, windows, open space and light finishes help make any space feel more spacious.
+As of late, photos of massive bathrooms and kitchens mystify clients into thinking they must have the same.
+Something to keep in mind: every square foot of space adds to your home’s bottom line.
+Think practically about the space and how it will be used.
+Don’t just add square footage to make it bigger!
+Tall ceilings, windows, open space, and light finishes help make any space feel more spacious.

 What are your alternatives?